-GRANDE PRAIRIE, ALTA.– Nauticol Energy Ltd. (Nauticol) announced today its intention to construct a $2 billion world-scale methanol manufacturing facility in Grande Prairie.
+GRANDE PRAIRIE, ALTA.– Nauticol Energy Ltd. (Nauticol) announced today its intention to construct a $2.6 billion US world-scale methanol manufacturing facility in Grande Prairie.
 Nauticol President and CEO Mark Tonner made the announcement at Centre 2000, the tourism and trade facility for the Grande Prairie region.

 The project will produce up to 3 million metric tonnes of methanol per year, converting Alberta’s natural gas into a value-added product.
 Methanol is a multi-purpose product with several end uses, including fuels (automotive, marine, etc.), electronics, construction materials, solvents and petrochemicals.
 Methanol use in clean alternative fuels is leading to significant growth in global demand.

 In addition to promoting economic development in Alberta, this project will create approximately 1,000construction jobs and 200 permanent jobs in the province.
 Development will take place on existing disturbed land, adjacent to the existing International Paper Canada pulp mill.
 Building a highly modularized facility and optimizing infrastructure with industrial neighbours in this industrial zone limits impact to local communities and reduces the project’s ecological footprint by 50% compared to a traditional methanol facility of this scale.